deivid-rodriguez/byebug/GUIDE.md

  -d, --debug               Set $DEBUG=true
  -I, --include PATH        Add PATH (single or multiple:path:list) to $LOAD_PATH
-     --no-quit             Do not quit when script finishes --no-rewrite-program  Don't set $0 to the program debugged --no-stop             Do not stop when script is loaded -nx                       Don't run any byebug initialization files -r, --require SCRIPT      Require library before script
+     --no-quit             Do not quit when script finishes --no-stop             Do not stop when script is loaded -nx                       Don't run any byebug initialization files -r, --require SCRIPT      Require library before script